Identification

 Screening of vulnerability

 Regulation 8 of the European Union (Reception Conditions) Regulations 2018 provides for the establishment of a vulnerability assessment process.
 Until January 2021 however, no standardised assessment was carried out in respect of vulnerable international protection applicants, despite this being a clear requirement under EU law.
 At the end of January 2021, a pilot project to assess the vulnerability of applicants was established at Balseskin reception centre in Dublin.[1]
-The pilot scheme was subsequently extended to all new international protection applicants and aims to determine whether the applicant has special reception needs arising from any vulnerabilities identified.
+The pilot scheme was subsequently extended to all new international protection applicants throughout the state and aims to determine whether the applicant has special reception needs arising from any vulnerabilities identified.
 As of January 2023, the pilot programme continued.
-As of October 2022, approximately 2,114 assessments were undertaken with 1,024 individuals identified as vulnerable.[2]
+For the period from 1st February 2021 to 1st November 2023, 4,050 vulnerability assessments have been undertaken.[2]

 The applicant, or service provider, is required to return the questionnaire to the IPAS Resident Welfare Team by email or post.
 Assessment Officers from the Resident Welfare Team review all returned questionnaires to determine the applicant’s vulnerability status.
 Whereby an assessment indicates that an applicant has one or more vulnerability the Assessment Officer may contact them to discuss their vulnerability further.
 In some cases, whereby an assessment indicates a high level of vulnerability, the Assessment Officer may also refer the person for further assessment with an IPAS Social Worker.[4]